AN OVERVIEW OF ODOUR TESTING

 ODOUR SENSITIVITY TESTING

-It also gives you a great excuse to check out our UKAS-accredited odour laboratory.
+It also gives you a great opportunity to check out our UKAS-accredited odour laboratory.
 And don’t worry, we won’t subject you to anything too stinky.
 We keep it strictly to n-Butanol.
 All tests are compliant with European Standard BS EN13725.

 Institute of Air Quality Management (IAQM)